kangcliff/Age-of-Empires-III/grnreaderX/Readme.md

 Known issues
 ----

-- animations with different coord sys from the model cannot be loaded properly
+- animations with different coord sys from the target model cannot be loaded properly on it